Q: Does each SolaRVector unit need its own switch or remote control?

 Q: What else do I need to install SolaRVector?

 A: You'll need wire, and since each installation is different, you'll have to measure how much wire you'll need.
 We recommend stranded 12 AWG wire or thicker.
-If you're installing multiple devices on a large RV, thicker wire may be needed to reduce voltage loss.
+12 gauge wire should be adequate for installations of up to eight systems.
+Thinner gauge wire may cause the remote control to not operate correctly.
 You'll also need a drill, some basic tools and some electrical connectors to connect SolaRVector to your RV's electrical system.
 You'll need a good sealant to seal around the mounting hardware.
 (We recommend Dicor.)
 We also strongly recommend that you read the installation instructions before installing the system. it will give you a good idea of what's involved

 Q: How does SolaRVector attach to my RV's roof?

-A: SolaRVector attaches to an RV's roof similarly to how solar panels attach - with four anchoring devices.
+A: SolaRVector attaches to an RV's roof similarly to how solar panels attach - with anchoring devices.
+Some have used VHB tape, but VHB tape should never be used by itself on a TPO or EPDM roof.
 The base of SolaRVector attaches to the RV's roof, then the solar panel bolts to the top of SolaRVector.
-No matter which method is used, installers must ensure that the anchoring devices are strong enough to secure SolaRVector AND the solar panel to the RV's roof
+No matter how the device is installed, installers must ensure that the anchoring method is strong enough to secure SolaRVector AND the solar panel to the RV's roof

 Q: How much does SolaRVector weigh?